Collective identity and representing ourselves

 Task 3: Representation & Identity: Factsheet blog task

 2) How does James May's Top Toys offer a nostalgic representation of Britain?
+James May's Top Toys represents Britain in a nostalgic way by celebrating classic British toys and childhood memories.

-4) What phrase does David Gauntlett (2008) use to describe this new focus on identity?
+4) What phrase does David Gauntlett (2008) use to describe this new focus on identity? “making and doing culture.” - people are no longer just consuming media but actively creating content and expressing their identities through blogs, videos, social media posts and other digital media.

 Comments